SupermanMario/bot-policies/privacy.md

 We may update this policy.
 Continued use of the bot after changes constitutes acceptance.

 ## Contact
-For privacy concerns or data requests, contact [Your Contact Method]
+For privacy concerns or data requests, join here: discord.gg/GY4FQ2BRnk.